xuchen66/sphinx-emdocs/source/serialEM-note-take-images-at-two-different-mags.rst

 many items with A flag, but we only collect 50 items at the new mag.
 So total items to collect in total at both magnifications are 70.

-We can run another script as "Run Script after Action".
+We can run another script as "[v] Run Script after Action".
 The script can be something like below:

 .. code-block:: ruby